Eugene-Murray/em.cloud.angular-ngrx-starter-template/README.md

-# em.cloud.angular-ngrx-starter-template
+# ngrx-weather
-Angular NGRX Starter Template
+An example of how to use Ngrx on a simple Angular app "# em.cloud.angular-ngrx-starter-template"